In my second year of university, some friends and I started a TV channel.

 I like to think about how much of the project would have been easier with today’s technology.
 Mobile phones, digital video and the internet did not exist.
 PCs, printers and even photocopiers were hard to access or expensive.

-I was surprised to learn that recently that Linc TV is still exists.
+I was surprised to learn recently that Linc TV is still exists.
 I came across

 their website and was amazed to see how little seemed to have changed in